DISEASE TREATMENT

 Being Prepared for Disease

-4) Move the ailing fish by net to the first bucket.
-Add 3/8 TSP of salt per gallon (0.5 g/L) every two minutes for 10 minutes.
-Using the net, move the fish to the next bucket of fresh water for 30-45 minutes.
-After 15-20 minutes, add 3/8 TSP of salt per gallon (0.5 g/L) again.
+4) Transfer the sick fish to the first bucket using a net.
+Gradually add 3/8 teaspoon of salt per gallon (0.5 g/L) every two minutes for 10 minutes.
+Then move the fish to the second bucket containing fresh water for 30-45 minutes.
+After 15-20 minutes, add 3/8 teaspoon of salt per gallon (0.5 g/L).

-5).
-Net the fish and move it into the hospital tank.
-Be sure to change the water daily (30-50%).
-After a day, move the fish into a shallow, clear bowl.
-Examine the fish for parasites and evidence of disease.
+5) Transfer the fish to the hospital tank.
+Change 30-50% of the water daily.
+After 24 hours, place the fish in a shallow, clear bowl and examine it for parasites or disease symptoms.
 If necessary, use a magnifying glass.

-6) Keep the fish isolated for at least 10 days.
+6) Keep the fish isolated for at least 10 days and continue treatment as needed.

 Specific Diseases that Affect Tropical Freshwater Fish